ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 The `published` date represents the date of the first publication and should not be changed.

 ## Management of adapter versions
 The current version number of the adapter is given in both the io-package.json and the package.json.
 The two specifications must match.
 The version number is separated into three parts by two dots.

 ```json
 "version": "1.7.6"
 ```

-The first part (from left to right) represents `Major Part`, the second part represents `minor` Part and the last part shows `micro` Part.
+The first part (from left to right) represents `Major Part`, the second part represents `minor` Part and the last part represents `micro` Part.
 The version numbers should be increased according to the following list:

 - **micro** Only bugs were fixed
 - **minor** Features have been added, but the version is compatible with previous versions
 - **major** Major changes that make backward compatibility with the old version no longer possible

 The `news` attribute should also be maintained in the io-package.json.
 This enables users to install any version listed (provided that it has been published on npm) via the admin interface.
 The version number and the changes should be stored here.
 The changes can be documented for each supported language, at least in English.

 Example: